 9. What are the documents required for Foreigners to sell foreign currency?

 Foreigners in India can encash currencies by providing original passport with a valid visa.

-On return from a foreign trip travellers are required to surrender unspent foreign exchange held in the form of currency notes within 90 day’s and T.C’s within 180 days of return.
+On return from a foreign trip travellers are required to surrender unspent foreign exchange held in the form of currency notes within 90 day’s and Traveller Cheque's within 180 days of return.
 However, RBI has permitted to hold 2000 USD or equivalent for future purposes.

-There is no limit to bring in the foreign currency, but if the currency amount exceeds more than 5000 USD or cumulative of currency, TC's exceeding 10000 USD, traveler should declare the same at customs and obtain CDF (Currency Declaration Form) duly signed and stamped by Customs Officials.
+There is no limit to bring in the foreign currency, but if the currency amount exceeds more than 5000 USD or cumulative of currency, Traveller Cheque's exceeding 10000 USD, traveler should declare the same at customs and obtain CDF (Currency Declaration Form) duly signed and stamped by Customs Officials.

 In India, card balance can be checked in the ATMs of the card issuer, but the balance will be shown in USD.
 In abroad, balance can be checked in the ATM's, but it is chargeable.
 Best way to check balance is by logging on to card portal.